CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Make colors/boxes more colorblind-friendly
 1. Describe the Supply Chain Roles section (intention, use, how to read, etc.), including why it has been split up into different roles
 1. Add some words for each Role/section on what it can be used for
+1. Add a Rosetta stone
+1. Integrate better with the Glossary

 ## License and use of this document